FreeCAD/FPA/_programs/FPADF_Announcement.md

 # {{page.title}}

-The FreeCAD Grant Program aims to foster rapid development of FreeCAD and its ecosystem by hiring developers and non-programming contributors to work on specific projects.
+The FreeCAD Grant Program aims to foster rapid development of FreeCAD and its ecosystem by giving grants to developers and non-programming contributors to work on specific projects.
 Their work is funded by the community, grants are issued by the FreeCAD Project Association that collects donations.
-The FPA has reserved 50,000 EUR for the program in 2024.
+The FPA reserved 50,000 EUR for the program in 2024, and plans to increase that funding in 2025.

 For details on program rules, please refer to the [complete rulebook](/handbook/process/grant-program-rules).

 The program was introduced in 2024 as a successor to the FPA Development Fund launched in August 2022.

-## 2024 Program Timeline
+## 2025 Program Timeline

-* 1 Mar 2024 — start collecting applications
-* 29 Mar 2024 — stop accepting applications
-* 12 Apr 2024 — announce accepted applications, work begins
-* 20 Dec 2024 — program recap

-Out-of-program grant applications can be submitted at any time.
+Grants are evaulated and issued quarterly, with one fourth of the total budgeted funding available during each grant period, on the following schedule:

+* Q1: March 1 submission deadline, March 15 committee meeting, voting complete by March 31
+* Q2: June 1 submission deadline, June 21 committee meeting, voting complete by June 30
+* Q3: Sept 1 submission deadline, Sept 20 committee meeting, voting complete by Sept 30
+* Q4: Nov 15 submission deadline, Dec 7 committee meeting, voting complete by Dec 19

+Grants received after the Nov.
+15 deadline will not be considered for the 2025 grant year, but will be held until the 2026 program is announced.

 ## Potential Projects